noorac/trilobite/README.md

 Trilobite is currently in its early stages of development.
 Its primary focus is on:

 - Downloading and processing financial data.
-- Developing initial data visualization capabilities.
+- Developing initial data visualization capabilities, including linear regression.

 Future iterations will include machine learning models, enhanced visualization options, and tools for predictive analysis.